stella-yc/spiderdayblog-2020/pages/home.md

 imageSecondary: static/img/jumping-spider-hi.jpeg
 imageSecondaryAlt: A jumping spider peeking out from under a leaf
 ---
 Hi!
 I'm Sebastian Alejandro Echeverri.
-I am a scientist, educator, journalist, and photographer.
+I am a scientist, science communicator, and wildlife photographer.

 My mission is to spark curiosity in the natural world, and make science (and spiders!) more accessible, inclusive, and joyful for people of all ages and backgrounds.